-Mix the lemon juice, cornstarch, brown sugar and water together in a large bowl.
+Mix the lemon juice, starch, brown sugar, and water together in a large bowl.

 Cut and peel the apples into large chunks and mix into the lemon water mixture in the bowl, and once they are evenly coated place them in your baking dish.

-Mix the Gluten Free Apple Crisp Topping ingredients together in a bowl including the gluten free rolled oats, almond flour, slivered almonds, maple syrup, coconut oil (melted), vanilla extract and salt.
+Mix the Apple Crisp topping ingredients together in a bowl including the gluten free rolled oats, almond flour, slivered almonds, maple syrup, coconut oil (melted), vanilla extract and salt.